5 ways Live-Chat can benefit your app (and how to get started)

 If your clients are using third-party communication tools, embedding your own might make plenty of sense.
 It is likely that your customers are already using WhatsApp, Slack, or Telegram.
 If you are not sure, it is definitely worth pouring some research into.

 The average cost of Slack, per user per month, averages $12.50.
 There is a huge opportunity for you to be a real value-add here.
 However, your end-users are not the only ones who will benefit.
 When you invest in real-time chat, you will cut costs on your end too.
 Remember the bot I was talking about?
 You can use it to significantly decrease your operational costs.

 4. Actively Engaged Customers

 The amount of time spent on your platform usually correlates to the usefulness.
-Studies show that apps with real-time messaging keep users engaged at a 37% higher rate.
+Studies show that apps with in-app chat keep users engaged at a 37% higher rate.

 5. Support and Accessibility